Mutually equibiased bases: Mutually equibiased bases (MEB s )

 where we have defined \cite{ZyczkowskiJMP2009}

-Equations \eqref{Tri1} to \eqref{Tri3} imply that the unitarity is fulfilled if we find the phases in such a way that three line segments $L_0,L_1,L_2$ form a triangle.
+Equations \eqref{Tri1}-\eqref{Tri3} imply that the unitarity is fulfilled if we find the phases in such a way that three line segments $L_0$, $L_1$, and $L_2$ form a triangle.
 This imposes the triangle inequality on the line segments \cite{ZyczkowskiCMP2005}

 where $(i,j,k)$ are different choices of $(0,1,2)$.
-For probabilities $q=(q_0,q_1,q_2)$ for which the above inequalities hold, Eqs. \eqref{Tri1} to \eqref{Tri3} give the phases as
+For probabilities $q=(q_0,q_1,q_2)$ for which the above inequalities hold, Eqs. \eqref{Tri1}-\eqref{Tri3} give the phases as

-A subset of the triangle probability that satisfies the chain-link conditions \eqref{L-inequalities}---so that the matrix $\mathcal{Q}$ is unistochastic and can be generated from a unitary matrix---is shown in Fig. \ref{fig:a}.
-The figure is plotted in the $\delta_2\delta_1$-plane, where the two independent parameters $\delta_1$ and $\delta_2$ are defined as follows (see Appendix \ref{Appendix-parameterization})